reposense/RepoSense/docs/UserGuide.md

 Branch | The branch to analyze in the target repository e.g., `master`.
 Default: the default branch of the repo [Optional] File formats<sup>*</sup> | The file extensions to analyze.
 Default: `adoc;cs;css;fxml;gradle;html;java;js;json;jsp;md;py;tag;xml`
 [Optional] Ignore Glob List<sup>*</sup> | The list of file path globs to ignore during analysis for each author. e.g., `test/**;temp/**`
 [Optional] Ignore standalone config | To ignore the standalone config file (if any) in target repository, enter **`yes`**.
-If the cell is empty, the standalone config file in the repo will take precedence over configurations provided in the csv files.
+If the cell is empty, the standalone config file in the repo (if any) will take precedence over configurations provided in the csv files.
 [Optional] Ignore Commit List<sup>*</sup> | The list of commits to ignore during analysis.
 For accurate results, the commits should be provided with their full hash.

 <sup>* **Multi-value column**: multiple values can be entered in this column using a semicolon `;` as the separator.</sup>